attempt to update this consumer comment section regularlyshould

 are but a few of the impacts that make predicting what might happen a

 Interest Rates: Related

-rates increase, home values moderate.
-We are experiencing a unique
+when interest rates increase, home values moderate.
+We experienced a unique

-market wherein both rates and home values are increasing, mostly due to limited
+market wherein both rates and home values increased, mostly due to limited

-prices rise accompanied by interest rate increases, affordability could become
+by interest rate increases, affordability could become an issue.

 Bank Regulations: With the rollback of the

 Consumer Finance Protection Bureau (CFPB) some states have taken to passing

 local legislation, some of which mirror that of the CFPB.
 Lending institutions

 that function across state lines are fearful of the loss of national